-"If once they had believed me and gone to check the children, Hamzah would have been alive," he said.'No evidence'
+"If once they had believed me and gone to check the children, Hamzah would have been alive," he said.

 Mr Khan told the jury during Hutton's trial that he had contacted Bradford social services once about the condition of Hamzah, but he was ignored.

 He told the court he had separated from Ms Hutton after he was charged with assaulting her.